HeshamaMohamed/Books-Documentation/The_Well_Grounded_Rubyist/README.md

 ## Why this book?

-TL;DR, I want to gain deep knowledge of the ruby language so I can think of more innovative ways to solve problems.
+TL;DR, I want to gain deep knowledge of the ruby language to be able to think of more innovative ways to solve problems.

-after spending a while reading 'Algorithms Unplugged' book and trying to implement the algorithms inside of it myself in ruby, I noticed that i am missing something.
+While trying to implement some algorithms presented in the "Algorithms Unplugged" book using Ruby, I noticed that I am missing something.

-Well, I started programming in C++ and stuck with it for most of my 4 college years. ofcourse I did experiment other several languages but mostly it was C++.
+A brief history about my college education.
+I started programming in C++ and got stuck with it for most of my 4 college years.
+Of course, I did experiment with several languages but it was mostly C++.

-They were trying to make us establish a problem-solving mindset and have a clear understanding of how programming works under the hood, and by that, we were forced us re-invent the wheel whenever we needed a simple algorithm in our assignments/projects.
+They (the lecturers) were trying to achieve 2 goals.
+First, help us establish a problem-solving mindset.
+Second, get a clear understanding of how programming works under the hood.
+We were instructed to reinvent the wheel whenever we needed a simple algorithm for our assignments/projects.

-we were not allowed to use the built-in algorithms/data structures in the language.
+We were not allowed to use the language's built-in algorithms/data structures.
-Instead of using the built-in Lists data structure, we created our own implementation of linked-list.
+Instead of using the predefined List data structure, we created our implementation of it.
-even a simple 3-line sorting algorithm didn't intercede for us. instead of just using the **array.sort**, we were made to write it up from scratch.
+Even a simple 3-line sorting algorithm didn't pass. instead of just using the **array.sort**, we were made to write it up from scratch.

-I don't mean to talk about it as if they were torturing us, I am glad they cared to teach us that.
+They were not trying to torture us.
-And that surely helped me establishing some kind of "problem solving" mindset and understanding more about how programming works under the hood as with pointers and memory allocation.
+I am glad they cared to teach us this way.
-However, that caused me some headache later when I tried programming in ruby.
+Surely that helped me establish some kind of a "problem solving" mindset and understand more about how programming works deeply with pointers and memory allocation.

-I was Introduced to ruby when I first enrolled to AppAcademy bootcamp that teaches React On Rails stack in my senior college year.
+However, that caused me some headaches later when I tried programming in Ruby.

-I was fascinated by the ease of use, expressiveness and the plenty of helpful built-in functions that would spare me from writing lots of repeated code.
+I was Introduced to ruby when I first enrolled in AppAcademy Bootcamp during my 4th year in college.
+Which teaches React On Rails stack.
-to sum it up, I had much better user-experience when programming in Ruby rather than C++, C#, etc..
+I was fascinated by the ease of use, expressiveness, and the plenty of helpful built-in functions that would spare me from writing lots of repeated code.

-Now,about the headache I mentioned above and the missing part that I mentioned earlier.
+However, after getting used to the language, I noticed that I have a problem.
+I was not thinking as a Rubyist.
-After getting used to program in ruby I noticed that I have problem with overcoming "Thinking In C++" and "becoming a rubyist".
+I had found that whenever I got to think about how to program something, I still thought of it as if I am writing C++ code.
-I had found that whenever I get to think about how to program something, I still think of it as if I am writing C++, and filling my head with all the tiny details that i had to consider when writing with C++.
+That filled my head with all the tiny details that I had to consider when writing with C++.

-There are 2 side effects that I could think of.
+That proposed 2 side effects that I could think of.
-First, all of those details that filled my head could reduce how much horizontally i can think of the solution.  by horizontal I mean the number of sequential steps I can chunk in my working memory while thinking for a solution.
-And that was inspired by the research of [The Magical Number Seven, Plus or Minus Two: Some Limits on Our Capacity for Processing Information](https://en.wikipedia.org/wiki/The_Magical_Number_Seven,_Plus_or_Minus_Two)
+First, all of those details that filled my head could reduce how much I can think of the solution vertically.
+By vertical I mean the number of sequential steps I can chunk in my working memory thinking of a solution.
+That was inspired by the research of [The Magical Number Seven, Plus or Minus Two: Some Limits on Our Capacity for Processing Information](https://en.wikipedia.org/wiki/The_Magical_Number_Seven,_Plus_or_Minus_Two)

-Secondly, I couldn't find a way to implement some solutions i thought of.
+Secondly, I couldn't find a way to implement some solutions I thought of.
-Why? an example is that while trying to implement an algorithm i built my implementation based on using pointers, which is pretty valid in C++ and would work perfectly.
+Why? e.g; While trying to implement an algorithm, I considered the ability to use pointers, which is true in C++ and works fine.
-However, I found out that ruby doesn't deal with pointers and only uses objects.
+However, I found that ruby doesn't deal with pointers.
-That served as an obstacle back then and caused me to burnout.
+That served as an obstacle back then and caused me a burnout.

-I thought there must be a way to implement this in ruby, that is when I realized that I am missing the knowledge of the language.
+I thought there must be a way to implement this in ruby.
+That was when I realized that I am missing the knowledge of the language.
 After checking reviews about books on ruby, I settled on this book.